gmace/superspec/README.md

 # superspec
-Median combine IGRINS spectra from multiple epoch observations
+Median combine IGRINS spectra from multiple epoch observations.

+IDL script requires that the inlist be populated with the A0 divided spectrum from the IGRINS pipeline and the Barycenter and Radial velocities for the epoch of observation.
+It takes about 45 minutes to process 3 IGRINS epochs and this time scales linearly with the number of epochs.

 order of operation: